FleekHQ/fleek-docs/docs/hosting/domain-management.md

 In a nutshell, you will need to update the records on your DNS domain.
 This is because your custom domains need to point to Fleek's new upgraded infrastructure.

-**Root domain names (space.storage) will ask for an ANAME record, whereas any subdomain or www. domain (like www.space.storage) will use CNAME**.
+Root domain names (space.storage) will ask for an ANAME record, whereas any subdomain or www. domain (like www.space.storage) will use CNAME.

 **In some providers like Cloudflare**, ANAME records are inputted as CNAME, so verify with your provider's documentation first.
 You might see ANAME records called as ALIAS as well.